CYCLIST

 Carlos Mario Oquendo Zabala (born November 16, 1987, Medellín) is a Colombian racing cyclist (BMX racing style).
 Carlos was selected to represent Colombia at the 2012 Summer Olympics in the men's BMX category, and won the bronze medal in that competition.
 Read more on Wikipedia

 His biography is available in different languages on Wikipedia.
-Carlos Oquendo is the 1,618th most popular cyclist, the 354th most popular biography from Colombia and the 30th most popular Colombian Cyclist.
+Carlos Oquendo is the 1,693rd most popular cyclist (down from 1,618th in 2019), the 376th most popular biography from Colombia (down from 354th in 2019) and the 33rd most popular Colombian Cyclist.

 Memorability Metrics